A prothrombin time (PT) test is a blood test that measures how long it takes your blood to clot.

 - In this case, your health professional will take a sample of blood from your fingertip instead of your vein.

-How often is a PT/INR test required?
+How often is a PT/INR test needed?

 If you are taking warfarin, you will need regular PT/INR tests to monitor your response to the medicine.